J.C. Penney: A Reasonable Growth Scenario

 I have assumed that J.C.
 Penney can also improve its gross margin to around 36.5% by 2019.
 This is lower than J.C.
 Penney's prior target (midpoint) for approximately 37.1% gross margin in 2019 and appears to be reasonably achievable despite the pressure that online sales are putting on margins.

-With $3.29 billion in SG&A (which is 2017's SG&A level adjusted for $100 million in savings from the full year effect of 2017 store closures and removing the 53rd week), J.C.
+With $3.29 billion in SG&A (which is 2017's SG&A level adjusted for $100 million in savings from the full-year effect of 2017 store closures and removing the 53rd week), J.C.
 Penney should end up with around $1.074 billion EBITDA.

 |